hussaine1/Calculator/README.md

 ## Version 1.3 (In Progress)

 - should be able to include powers into the input too.
-- once this version is completed the calculator's BIDMAS function should be completed
+- once this version is completed the calculator's BIDMAS function of the calculator should be completed